openshift/enhancements/enhancements/arbiter-clusters.md

 - Provide a new arbiter node role type that achieves HA but does not act as a full master node.
+- HA for a 2+1 arbiter node should match the HA guarantees of a 3 Node Cluster deployment.
 - Support installing OpenShift with 2 master nodes and 1 arbiter node.
 - The arbiter node hardware requirements will be lower than regular nodes in both cost and performance.
 Customers can use devices on the market from OEMs